JOTAN-0655/RPi-Zero-VVVF/README.md

  - mascon_3 27
  - mascon_4 22

-Inside the program, it will generate a integer by using mascon_1 ~ mason_4.<br>
+Inside the program, this will generate a integer by using mascon_1 ~ mason_4.<br>
-This is the how integer will be.
+This is the how the integer will be.
 `mascon_status_value = input(mascon_1) | input(mascon_2)<<1 | input(mascon_3)<<2 | input(mascon_4)<<3`<br>

-When mascon_status_value equals to 4 , it will not change its vvvf speed.
+When mascon_status_value equals to 4 , the motor will remain at the same speed.
 If it is less than 4 (3,2,1,0), vvvf frequency will decrease.
 0 is most strong frequency decrease.
 If it is more than 4 (5,6,7,8), vvvf frequency will increase.
 8 is most strong frequency increase.